-No trip to Northwest Florida would be complete without seeing its famed beaches.
+No trip to Northeast Florida would be complete without seeing its famed beaches.

 Known as a luxury island escape and golfing destination, Amelia Island is home to 13 miles of pristine beach and plenty of wildlife.
 Paddling is a popular activitiy off the beaches of this island, which is part of the Sea Island chain of barrier islands.

 Conde Nast Traveler recognized it on a list of “Top 25 Islands in the World” in 2013 and USA Today ranked it No. 5 on its list of “Top 10 US Islands.”